aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 1. You are working against the latest source on the **main** branch, unless instructed otherwise.
 2. You check existing open, and recently merged pull requests to make sure someone else hasn't addressed the problem already.
-3. You discuss and agree your proposed changes under [an existing issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues?q=is%3Aopen+is%3Aupdated-desc) or a [new issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose){target="_blank" rel="nofollow"} before you begin any implementation.
+3. You discuss and agree the proposed changes under [an existing issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues?q=is%3Aopen+is%3Aupdated-desc) or a new one before you begin any implementation.
 We value your time and bandwidth.
 As such, any pull requests created on non-triaged issues might not be successful.

 At a high level, these are the steps to get code merged in the repository - don't worry, nearly all of them are automated.